Free gigs throughout May

 22nd May: Polka Dots and Black Hats - Rockabilly versus Blues: with Both Sides of the Line and Dee Street Blues

-29th May: Jam with Everything - bring your own instruments and sing your song.
+29th May: Jam with Everything - Philip Fleming plays guitar and saxophone for a set of his own compositions from 5.30pm.
+Followed by a public jam session - bring your own instruments and sing your song.
 Your chance to show the audience your talent.

 Friday 31st May: Music Month Finale